pinkjim1/CMTII/README.md

 ## Data Partitioning
 The code for generating data distributions is sourced from the following Git repository  https://github.com/TsingZ0/PFLlib

 For details on the generation method, please refer to the repository.
-In this experiment, the same method is used to generate data for different clients.
+In this experiment, the same method is used to decentrelize data (The datasets include  CIFAR-10, CIFAR-100 and Tiny-Imagenet) for different clients.

 #### Example for Tiny-imagenet: